gosuri/aws-vpc-terraform-post/README.md

 }
 ```

-In order for NAT instance to route packets, [iptables](http://ipset.netfilter.org/iptables.man.html) needs to be configured be with a rule in the `nat` table for [IP Masquerade](http://www.tldp.org/HOWTO/IP-Masquerade-HOWTO/ipmasq-background2.1.html).
+In order for that NAT instance to route packets, [iptables](http://ipset.netfilter.org/iptables.man.html) needs to be configured be with a rule in the `nat` table for [IP Masquerade](http://www.tldp.org/HOWTO/IP-Masquerade-HOWTO/ipmasq-background2.1.html).
 We also need to install docker, download the openvpn container and generate server configuration.

-Terraform provides a set of [provisioning options](https://www.terraform.io/docs/provisioners/index.html) that can be used to run aribitary commands on the instance when they are created.
+Terraform provides a set of [provisioning options](https://www.terraform.io/docs/provisioners/index.html) that can be used to run arbitrary commands on the instances when they are created.
 For our nat instance above, we use ```remote-exec``` to execute the set of commands on the instance.

-``connection`` block defines the [connection parameters](https://www.terraform.io/docs/provisioners/connection.html) to remotely ssh into the instance.
+``connection`` block defines the [connection parameters](https://www.terraform.io/docs/provisioners/connection.html) for ssh access to the instance.

 Create private subnet and configure routing
 -------------------------------------------

 Create a private subnet with a CIDR range of 10.128.1.0/24 and configure the routing table to route all traffic via the nat.
 Append 'main.tf' with the below config:

 ```
 /* Private subnet */
 resource "aws_subnet" "private" {
   vpc_id            = "${aws_vpc.default.id}"
-  cidr_block        = "10.128.1.0/24"
+  cidr_block        = "${var.private_subnet_cidr}"
   availability_zone = "us-west-1a"
   map_public_ip_on_launch = false
+  depends_on = ["aws_instance.nat"]
   tags {
     Name = "private"
   }